-External doors and lids of fresh food storage compartments and cellar compartments shall withstand 100 000 openings and closings without deterioration which may be prejudicial to the airtightness of the refrigerator when subjected to the durability test of clause 11.
+External doors and lids of fresh food storage compartments and cellar compartments shall withstand 100 000 openings and closings without deterioration which may be prejudicial to the airtightness of the appliance when subjected to the durability test of clause 11.

-In the case of refrigerators with a low-temperature compartment having a separate external access door or lid, the hinges and handles of the door or lid of that compartment shall withstand 10 000 openings and closings.
+In the case of frozen food storage cabinets, food freezers and appliances with the food freezer compartment and the frozen food storage compartment, if any, having a separate access door or lid, the hinges and handles of the door or lid of that compartment (or cabinet) shall withstand 10 000 openings and closings.